 Bates White also monitored various industry news sources and did not discover any other events that would produce material uncertainty for bidders.
-The failure of PJM to establish a capacity price for the June 2022-May 2023 and June 2023-2024 periods, while important for the RSCP Auction, was not a factor in this Auction due to the time period covered by the CIEP product.
+The failure of PJM to establish a capacity price for the June 2023-May 2024 and June 2024- e.
+Was information equitably provided to bidders?

+2025 periods, while important for the RSCP Auction, was not a factor in this Auction due to the time period covered by the CIEP product.